roadrunner-server/docs/app-server/nginx-with-rr.md

 {% endcode %}

 {% hint style="info" %}
-Read more about configuring HTTP server in the [HTTP Plugin](../http/http.md) section.
+Read more about configuring the HTTP server in the [HTTP Plugin](../http/http.md) section.
 {% endhint %}

 The Proxy method involves configuring Nginx to act as a reverse proxy for RoadRunner.
 Nginx receives client requests and